 The Group derives its revenue from the sale of goods via either direct or consignment sales.
-During the financial year, the Group recognised revenue of \$149.6 million of which 39% were from consignment sales and the remaining through direct sales.
+During the financial year, the Group recognised revenue of \$204.9 million of which 41% were from consignment sales and the remaining through direct sales.
 Due to the high volume of transactions of consignment sales and various shipping terms with different customers, there is a risk that revenue could be recorded in the incorrect period.
 This is especially for sales transactions occurring on and around the year-end.
 Accordingly, we have identified this to be a key audit matter.

 As part of our audit procedures, we evaluated the appropriateness of the Group's revenue recognition accounting policies.
 We obtained an understanding of internal controls over the revenue recognition process, including the timing of revenue recognition.
 We tested the controls over revenue recognition by checking to supporting documents to assess if the related revenue and trade receivables are recorded in the correct accounting period, taking into consideration the shipping terms as well as other terms and conditions in the contracts.
-Further, trend analysis on monthly revenue and cost of sales was carried out to identify any unusual fluctuations.
 We performed journal entries testing and analysed the relationships among revenue, trade receivables and cash accounts to establish the existence and completeness assertion of revenue.
 We tested sales cut-off and reviewed credit notes issued to customers subsequent to the year end to ascertain that revenue was recognised in the correct period.
 Additionally, we have, on a sample basis, circularised balances with trade debtors.
 We also considered the adequacy of the disclosures in respect of revenue in Note 4 to the financial statements.